 The second way of activating your application is by entering all necessary information manually.
-First enter your Rover UC serial number.
+First enter your Fusion Light serial number.
 Then enter the appropriate activation code.
-You will find all of the activation information attached to the printout on this manual.
+You will get all of the activation information from your OKM distributor.
 Safeguard this information for future use.